henrikstengaard/hst-amiga/src/Hst.Amiga/FileSystems/Pfs3/readme.md

 The usage section describes how to use classes for reading and writing PFS3 partitions.

-## Mounting
+## Mounting a PFS3 volume

 First the PFS3 volume has to be mounted using Pfs3Volume class.
-Mounted Pfs3 volume has current directory set to root directory.
+Mounted Pfs3 volume has current directory set to root directory by default.
+PFS3 volume implements disposable and will automatically unmount with a using statement.

 **Due to a limitation in the current implementation, pfs3 volume has to be unmounted and mounted between each write operation.**